whitneyshine/PyBer_Analysis/README.md

 When we look at the data - it tells a telling story for the Urban City Type.
 They hold the largest totals and percentages for Total Rides, Total Drivers, and Total Fares.
 That falls inline with economic expectations - where there is a large demand, there will be a large supply of service as well.<br>
 The Sububran City Type is steady producer for totals and I think that is expected.
 I find the Suburban City Type has an interesting narrative - they contribute ~26% of the Total Rides but what is eye-catching is that they are responsible for ~31% of the Total Fares with only ~17% of the Total Drivers.<br>
-We need to remember the Rural City Type - this will be an area of recommendation to V. Isualize and the PyBer decision-makers. <br><br>
+We need to remember the Rural City Type - this will be an area of recommendation to V. Isualize and the PyBer decision-makers.
+What they lack in total numbers, they make it up in the average fare by driver and by ride.
+Let's discuss the averages in the next section of our results below.<br><br>
 ![Fig6](analysis/Fig6.png)<br><br>

 ![Fig7](analysis/Fig7.png)<br><br>

 ![Fig5](analysis/Fig5.png)<br><br>

+**Average Fare per Ride and Average Fare per Driver**<br><br>

 ![PyBer_fare_summary](analysis/PyBer_fare_summary.png)<br><br>